romannjoroge/Chakra-React/README.md

 3. Install additional packages such as chakra icons if needed

 ## Notes
-If we want to give our application access to chakra we wrap the top level component *(in my case its the app component in app.js)* with the ChakraProvider component.
+If we want to give our application access to a default or custom chakra  theme we wrap the top level component *(in my case its the app component in app.js)* with the ChakraProvider component.
 We can then use custom components such as buttons from chakra by importing them and using them
 ```javascript
 import { ChakraProvider } from "@chakra-ui/react";  // give acces to chakra
 import { Button } from "@chakra-ui/react"; // import prebuilt components from chakra